The Purpose of Anxiety

 - Retreating into reclusive behaviors

 - Development of the following disorders: generalized anxiety disorder (GAD), obsessive-compulsive disorder (OCD), panic disorder, post-traumatic stress disorder (PTSD), social anxiety disorder (SAD)

 Anxiety disorders are among the most frequently diagnosed psychiatric disorders in the United States.
 Adults and children alike are affected, though people are not alone in dealing with anxiety.
 Anxiety disorders are treatable and controllable with avoidable complications.
 Treatment options may include individual and group therapy sessions along with medication where necessary.

 An individual need not suffer in silence from chronic anxiety and should seek help right away if it becomes a life-altering condition.
 A person who struggles with anxiety may struggle to take the first step to receive help.
-Loved ones can play an important role in guiding and supporting a family member, friend or other individual through the process of finding therapeutic support for the condition, but only if he or she is ready and willing to accept help.
+Loved ones can play an important role in guiding and supporting a family member, friend or another individual through the process of finding therapeutic support for the condition, but only if he or she is ready and willing to accept help.

 If you or a loved one are struggling with chronic anxiety, there is hope.
 Anxiety can crop up as a side effect in addiction recovery.
 Let go of the shame of asking for help and contact Hired Power.
 Together we can help you find the necessary support to move forward in recovery.